 Graham Gayle (Teaching Staff Governor)

-Maureen Sheridan (Parent Governor, Safeguarding, Secondary Phase and SEND Link Governor)
+Maureen Sheridan (Safeguarding, Secondary Phase and SEND Link Governor)

 All my adult life I worked in training and development, as well as being the mother to five boys I am now grandmother to thirteen and a great grandmother of two.
 I am Legal guardian of Two boys and a Girl who are aged between twelve and fifteen.

 I believe passionately in the potential of schools to transform the lives of children and young people, and that every child deserves the best possible education, I am committed and feel strongly about improving the quality of education for our children also to support inclusive education for all members of the school community.
 I have the willingness to contribute my skills, knowledge and experience to help the schools to provide the best education for all members of the school community and to improving standards in the school